-See Note 13 of our Consolidated Financial Statements for the additional information regarding the Company's reserves including its estimates of proved reserves, PDPs, PUDs and the Company's estimates of future net cash flows and discounted future net cash flows from proved reserves.
+See Note 13 of our Consolidated Financial Statements for the additional information regarding the Company's reserves including its estimates of proved reserves and the Company's estimates of future net cash flows and discounted future net cash flows from proved reserves.

-The Company's estimated net proved reserves increased 121% to 32.8 MBOE from 14.9 MBOE at December 31, 2014 and 2013, respectively.
-Additions during the year were due to (1) 15.7 MMBOE related to the Company's horizontal development of a portion of its Permian Basin properties and (2) 4.7 MMBOE related to acquired properties in the Permian Basin.
-These increases were partially offset by (1) 2.1 MMBOE related to the Company's production during 2014 and (2) 0.3 MMBOE of net revisions, including 0.8 MMBOE of positive performance-related revisions that were offset by 1.1 MMBOE of PUD reclassifications.
+The Company's estimated net proved reserves increased 65% to 54.3 MBOE at December 31, 2015 from 32.8 MBOE at December 31, 2014.
+Additions during the year were due to (1) 22.4 MMBOE related to the Company's horizontal development of a portion of its properties and (2) 3.4 MMBOE related to acquired properties.
+These increases were partially offset by (1) 3.5 MMBOE related to the Company's production during 2015 and (2) 0.8 MMBOE of net revisions.

-Proved Undeveloped Reserves (PUDs)
+Proved Undeveloped Reserves

 Annually, the Company reviews its PUDs to ensure appropriate plans exist for development.
 PUD reserves are recorded only if the Company has plans to convert these reserves into PDPs within five years of the date they are first recorded.
-Our development plans include the allocation of capital to projects included within our 2015 capital budget and, in subsequent years, the allocation of capital within our long-range business plan to convert PUDs to PDPs within this five year period.
-In general, our 2015 capital budget and our long-range capital plans are primarily governed by our expectations of internally generated cash flow and credit facility borrowing availability.
+Our development plans include the allocation of capital to projects included within our 2016 capital budget and, in subsequent years, the allocation of capital within our long-range business plan to convert PUDs to PDPs within this five year period.
+In general, our 2016 capital budget and our long-range capital plans are primarily governed by our expectations of internally generated cash flow and senior secured revolving credit facility borrowing availability.
 Reserve calculations at any end-of-year period are representative of our development plans at that time.
 Changes in commodity pricing, oilfield service costs and availability, and other economic factors may lead to changes in development plans.